koira

 FAQ

-Why didn't KOIRA just build a single best-in-class marketing tool?
+Why didn't KOIRA just build a better version of an existing marketing tool?

-How does the approval queue fit into an autonomous platform?
+How does the approval queue fit into KOIRA's autonomy model?

 Find KOIRA on